feets.datasets package

 feets.datasets.synthetic.create_uniform(low=0.0, high=1.0, mu_err=0.0, sigma_err=1.0, seed=None, **kwargs)[source]

-Generate a data with magnitudes that follows a uniform
+Generate a light curve dataset that follows a uniform distribution.

 Parameters:

-Lower boundary of the output interval.
+Lower boundary of the magnitude interval.
 All values generated will be greater than or equal to low.
-The default value is 0.

-Upper boundary of the output interval.
+Upper boundary of the magnitude interval.
 All values generated will be less than high.
-The default value is 1.0.

-Standar deviation of the gaussian distribution of magnitude errorrs
+Standard deviation of the Gaussian distribution for the magnitude errors.

 Returns: